K1ngHungry/InstaDish/README.md

 - Ensure conda environment is activated
 - Check that all dependencies are installed
 - Verify CSV file exists in project root
+- Check FatSecret API credentials if using health scoring

 ### Frontend Issues
 - Clear browser cache